mtna/imagemagick-identify-parser/README.md

 This Python `ImageMagickIdentifyParser` utility class can be used to call or parse the `identify -verbose <image>` tool text output and converts it into various formats such as JSON or XML for further reuse by code or applications.

 Note that you will need ImageMagick to be installed on your system in order to use this utility.

+## Install

+    sudo apt-get install imagemagick
+    pip install --user -r requirements.txt

 ## Usage